-I was 21; was heartbroken, messed up and had scars of a fresh separation from my beloved.
+I was 21; heartbroken, messed up, and had scars of a fresh separation from my beloved.
 I used to listen to this sad Hindi song, like 1,000 times in a day.
 I made it my breakup anthem.

 She seemed like a motherly figure.

 I also remember seeing a golden halo around the face and some white rays coming from behind her.

 Like a mother, she understood the depth of the moment and shared something in my ears upon which I laughed loudly.
 In a second we both were laughing aloud like mad.

 She transformed the blue into a vibrant yellow — the color of joy.
 In a spur of the moment, she turned the situation from grief to joy.
 Later, I told him about my story and the reason for listening to the breakup anthem 1,000 times day.